Some great questions and answers about Bias and Cita products.

 We’ve always designed our own low-power supplies on-board.
 Why should I consider using a Bias constant-power module instead?

 A variety of considerations are appropriate.

-- Unmatched for wireless & M2M applications for combined size/EMI/RF/no load efficiency.
+- Unmatched in combined features in wireless & M2M applications: best in class of size/EMI/RF/no load efficiency.

 - No current limit + constant power = 0% de-rating.
 You get 100% full power from -40°C to +85°C.